Emperor Gaozong of Song — Hard Decision Between Pursuing Peace and Dignity

 Portrait of Zhao Gou, Emperor Gaozong of Song — Taipei Palace Museum

-Brave Prince Who Volunteered to Be A Hostage
+Brave Prince Who Volunteered to Be the Hostage

 Zhao Gou was the ninth son of Zhao Ji (Emperor Huizong of Song).
 Hence, he spent a carefree, wealthy life when he was young, as a noble, brilliant prince.